AdobeDocs/marketo.it-IT/help/marketo/product-docs/mobile-marketing/in-app-messages/creating-in-app-messages/add-in-app-message-images.md

    ![](assets/image2016-5-6-9-3a0-3a16.png)

-1. Fare clic su **Rimuovi**.
+1. Fare clic su **[!UICONTROL Remove]**.
 Ora puoi sceglierne un altro.

    ![](assets/image2016-5-6-9-3a1-3a3.png)

-1. Con l’immagine desiderata nella sezione Proprietà immagine, seleziona un pulsante per adattarla a altezza, larghezza o entrambe.
+1. Con l&#39;immagine desiderata in [!UICONTROL Image Properties], selezionare un pulsante per adattarla all&#39;immagine in base all&#39;altezza, alla larghezza o a entrambi.

    ![](assets/image2016-5-6-9-3a4-3a47.png)